 All this is achieved at a price.
 While individual radio amateurs will contribute their time and skills free of charge, nevertheless real costs also have to be met, chiefly for electronic and mechanical hardware.
 Thus, over the years Amateur Satellite (AMSAT) organisations have evolved to attend to this.

 One such is called AMSAT-UK which was born in the early ’70s as an occasional newsletter.
 But this modest start created great interest and therefore more and more demand on the time of the handful of volunteers then involved, until in 1978 the whole ad hoc arrangement was swept up into a coherent whole by Ron Broadbent G3AAJ who agreed to take on the job of an Honorary Secretary.

-During his first year it became apparent that AMSAT-UK had been blessed with real worker.
-During the next sixteen years (1978 – 1994) he steadily, and virtually single handedly, built the organisation up into a world respected body dedicated to fund-raising for amateur satellites.
+During his first year, it became apparent that AMSAT-UK had been blessed with a real worker.
+During the next sixteen years (1978 – 1994) he steadily, and virtually single-handedly, built the organisation up into a world respected body dedicated to fund-raising for amateur satellites.
 Amateur radio is an international hobby, and a substantial proportion of AMSAT-UK’s several thousand members are also from overseas.

 Ron Broadbent’s voluntary activities include:

 – Answering thousands of enquiries worldwide about Amateur Satellites

 – Organising stand and attendance at several exhibitions per year